SocietyForArtisticResearch/rc-pandoc-help/06-collaboration.md

 design, publishing an exposition is not reversible (so others can use the exposition link as a reference).

-### Submit for Publication
+### Submit for review

-Expositions can also be submitted to portals (such as journals) for publication.
+Expositions can also be submitted to portals (such as journals) for review and publication.
 Most of the institutional portals will only accept requests from within the institution that is associated with it.
 In case you want to submit to an institutional portal, be sure to check their instructions regarding submissions:
 ([institutions](https://www.researchcatalogue.net/portal/institutions)
 or [journals](https://www.researchcatalogue.net/portal/journals)).

-To request publication within a portal, click ☰ -> submit for publication.
-You can then select "submit for unlimited publication" and choose the portal to which the request is to be sent.
+To request review within a portal, click ☰ -> submit for review.
+You will be prompted to select to which portal you want to submit.
 After submitting, the exposition will show "in review" status.

 While the exposition is "in review" state it can no longer be